SFe-Team-was-taken/SFe/sfe-specification-4.0u12.md

 The defined values of the `SFty` chunk are:

-- the 12 bytes representing `SFe-static` as 10 UTF-8 characters followed by two zero bytes.
+- the 14 bytes representing `SFe standard` as 12 UTF-8 characters followed by two zero bytes.
+(Update 12)
-- the 20 bytes representing `SFe-static with TSC` as 19 UTF-8 characters followed by one zero byte.
+- the 22 bytes representing `SFe standard with TSC` as 21 UTF-8 characters followed by one zero byte.
+(Update 12)

-The field should not be longer than 20 bytes in SFe 4.0.
+The field should not be longer than 22 bytes in SFe 4.0.
+(Update 12)

 If the `SFty` sub-chunk is missing or its contents are an undefined value or in an invalid format, other properties of the structure should be used to determine the variant of SFe that is in use.
-Do not assume `SFe-static`; only use such a value when it is evident beyond a reasonable doubt that the file used is in the `SFe-static` format.
+Do not assume `SFe standard`; only use such a value when it is evident beyond a reasonable doubt that the file used is in the `SFe standard` format.
+(Update 12)

 ### 5.6.10 SFvx sub-chunk